coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 1. Interlinking text & spatial objects by collapsing space into a Word Graph (XRWG) to show [visible links](#visible-links)
 1. unlocking spatial potential of the (originally 2D) hashtag (which jumps to a chapter) for navigating XR documents
 1. refraining from introducing scripting-engines for mundane tasks (and preventing its inevitable security-headaches)
+1. the gap between text an 3d objects: object-names directly map to hashtags (=fragments), which allows 3D to text transcription.

 > NOTE: The chapters in this document are ordered from highlevel to lowlevel (technical) as much as possible